Everything You Need To Know About Rounding Your Back In The Deadlift

 Just a casual conversation where we can troubleshoot the tiny things you’re missing that are getting in the way of you feeling and performing like you need.

-You can fill you your application HERE.
+You can fill out your application HERE.

 In the meantime, if you have any questions about YOUR deadlift form, feel free to fire away or send me a video.
 I’d be happy to help - that’s what I’m here for 😃